TimNEverett/supaqueue/readme.md

 # Supaqueue

-## Overview

-Supaqueue enables the queueing of edge function calls in your supabase project.
-The goal is to provide a controlled means of calling edge functions in your supabase backend, giving consistent behaviour.
+Supaqueue provides a controlled means of calling edge functions in your supabase backend.
+This is very useful for edge function workloads that are "spiky" or are subject to rate limiting.

-#### Key Features:
+Key Features:

 - queues (calls to an edge function)
 - workers (number of workers determines number of concurrent calls in a queue)
 - automatic retries
 - create processing pipelines (using the job dependencies add-on)

-#### Supaqueue is incredibly useful when:

-- your edge functions rely on 3rd party APIs and you risk ratelimiting
-- your edge function workload sizes are hard to predict, or vary greatly based on user actions.
-- you need to run your edge functions in a particular order.

-#### This project consists of:
+Supaqueue consists of:

-- the supaqueue schema defined in the `supaqueue.sql` file.
+1. the supaqueue schema defined in the `supaqueue.sql` file.

-- a supaqueue secret that is added to your project's vault.
+2. a supaqueue secret that is added to your project's vault, used to ensure only your supabase backend can use the `supaqueue` edge function.

-- the `supaqueue` supabase edge function
+3. the `supaqueue` supabase edge function

-### The Supaqueue Schema and `Supaqueue.sql` File
+### `Supaqueue.sql`

-This file adds all tables, functions, triggers and enumerated types to your project.
-These entities are all added under the 'supaqueue' schema to keep them isolated.
+A migration file that installs the 'supaqueue' schema.

 There is also one public postgres function called `end_current_job` that is used by the edge function to mark the job as complete.

-Note: that the only the `postgres`, and `service_role` roles are granted priveleges to this schema which means by default the supabase fe client cannot interact with supaque directly.
+_Note: that the only the `postgres`, and `service_role` roles are granted priveleges to this schema which means by default the supabase fe client cannot interact with supaque directly._

-### The `supaqueue` Edge Function
+### The `supaqueue` edge function

-This edge function is deployed to your project.
-The function formats the information from the relevant tables to make an edge function call defined in the queue.
-It also updates the status of the current_job table and captures if the edge function call was successful or not.
+The `supaqueue` edge function makes a call to your edge function along with updating the status of the current_job table and tracking whether the edge function call returned successful or not.

-NOTE: the `supabase service role key` is by default added as a bearer token when calling your edge function.
-This means if your edge function uses that token to instantiate a supabase client, it will bypass RLS.
+_Note: the `supabase service role key` is by default added as a bearer token when calling your edge function.
+This means if your edge function uses that token to instantiate a supabase client, it will bypass RLS._

 ## Installation

-#### Instructions

-1. Clone the supaqueue repo
+1. Clone the supaqueue repo locally
 2. Install dependencies

 ```bash